DyerlabTeaching/ENVS-543/README.md

 The content of this course is built upon the following general Ctudent Learning Objectives (CLO):

-1.  **Use R to perform reproducible data analysis workflows across environmental contexts:**
+### CLO 1: Use R to perform reproducible data analysis workflows across environmental contexts
 > Students will demonstrate functional fluency in using R and its associated libraries (e.g., Tidyverse, Quarto) for data import, transformation, visualization, and analysis, establishing a generalizable skillset for quantitative inquiry.

--   *Bloom's Level:* Apply/Analyze.
+  - *Bloom's Level:* Apply / Analyze
+  - *Reinforces:* Seeing R as a tool for thinking and doing, not just syntax or statistical analysis
--   *Notes:* This aligns with the practical literacy needed to “think with data” in a coding environment.
+  - *Notes:* This aligns with the practical literacy needed to "think with data" in a coding environment.
 It emphasizes generalized fluency over memorization or syntax drills.
-Modules like “Data Types & Containers,” “Tidyverse,” “Markdown & Quarto,” and “Graphics that Don’t Suck” all serve this CLO.\
--   *Reinforces:* Students seeing R as a tool for thinking and doing, not just syntax or statistics.

-2.  **Analyze and interpret common environmental datasets using appropriate exploratory and statistical techniques:** Students will apply foundational exploratory and statistical approaches (e.g., binomial models, contingency tables, regression, spatial summaries) to common ecological, environmental, and evolutionary datasets to support data-driven inference.
+### CLO 2: Analyze and interpret commonly encountered environmental data and associated analyses using appropriate exploratory and statistical techniques
+> Students will apply foundational exploratory and statistical approaches (e.g., binomial models, contingency tables, regression, spatial summaries) to common ecological, environmental, and evolutionary datasets to support data-driven inference.
+  - *Bloom's Level:* Analyze / Evaluate
+  - *Reinforces:* Judgment in data workflows, including exploratory iteration and critique.
+  - *Notes:* This keeps the emphasis on doing the analysis and interpreting results, not on statistical derivation of model components.
+It fits the framing: "not a stats class" but "using common tools to make sense of real data."
+It also creates space for iteration and model refinement, aligning with the "model, visualize, refine" approach.

+### CLO 3: Communicate data-driven findings using publication-quality scientific writing and visualizations.
+> Students will produce clear, compelling, and reproducible documents that communicate quantitative findings, formatted according to scientific norms and using tools like Quarto and Markdown.
+  - *Bloom's Level:* Create
+  - *Reinforces:* Scientific communication and agile presentation of quantitative and qualitative information in industry-standard formats.
+  - *Notes:* This grounds communication in scientific practice, where students must compose and format their insights clearly and rigorously.
+It ties tightly into how you assess work ("as if submitting for publication") and emphasizes narrative data fluency, not just procedural results.

 ## Course Content & Assessment